leouieda/scipy2013/README.md

 ## Author Bios

 **Leonardo Uieda**
-has a Bachelor's
-and Master's degree
-in Geophysics.
-Has developed
-open-source software
-for geophysical modeling
-throughout his Bachelor's,
-Master's,
-and current PhD
-at the Observatorio Nacional, Brazil.
+is a PhD student of Geophysics at the Observatorio Nacional, Brazil, where he develops open-source software for geophysical modeling and inversion.
 In 2010,
-started the development of
+he started the development
-Fatiando a Terra
+of Fatiando a Terra
 as a way to test and explore
 things learned in the class room and scholarly articles.

 **Vanderlei C. Oliveira Jr**
+obtained a PhD in Geophysics at the Observatório Nacional, Brazil, with emphasis in potential field methods
+(gravity and magnetics) and inverse problems.
+He is currently developing
+methods for processing and
+inverting potential field data.

 **Valéria C. F. Barbosa**
 is a researcher at